UnnikrishnanBhargavakurup/guzzle_async_http/README.md

 response :  8 : {"sleep":"3 seconds"}
 response :  7 : {"sleep":"4 seconds"}
 response :  4 : {"sleep":"7 seconds"}
-Total time take to complete 10 HTTP requet with a total deplay of 55 seconds is : 14 seconds
+Total time take to complete 10 HTTP requests with a total delay of 55 seconds is : 14 seconds
 ```